 Check-in and Orientation

-Students will have full access to Tufts university’s facilities on the Medford campus including the libraries, computer lab and student center.
+Medford / Somerville Campus Students will have full access to the university’s facilities including the libraries, computer lab and student center.
 Students will also have full access to Tufts’ Steve Tisch Sports and Fitness center, featuring racquet courts, a swimming pool and cardio and weight-training equipment.

 Health & Wellness